iMIS Power Suite - Power Automate Connector

 }

 Warning!
 Power Automate has a tendency to automatically Base64-encode and decode binary data like file contents.
-If something isn't working, inspect the workflow runs to see if you need to manually encode or decode the data, or if the data may inadvertently be double-encoded.
+Inspect the workflow runs to see if you need to manually encode or decode the data, or if the data may inadvertently be double-encoded.

 It is not currently possible to fetch the file name or file type back out of a file field in a panel.